lucatume/di52/README.md

-A PHP 5.2 compatible dependency injection container.
+A PHP 5.2 compatible dependency injection container heavily inspired by [Laravel IOC](https://laravel.com/docs/5.0/container "Service Container - Laravel - The PHP Framework For Web Artisans").

 ## Installation
 Use [Composer](https://getcomposer.org/) to require the library: